nbar1/gs/README.md

 ## GrooveShark Account

-One GrooveShark account provisioned with Grooveshark Anywhere is required to stream the songs to the player page.
+One GrooveShark account provisioned with GrooveShark Anywhere is required to stream the songs to the player page.
 You can obtain a GrooveShark Anywhere account at [grooveshark.com](http://grooveshark.com).
+You will need your API Token for this account placed in your config.php file.

 ## GrooveShark API Required Methods